 ‘Sparkling clean’ is the most common review from guests at this modern apartment in Mong Kok.
 As well as a totally clear view of the stunning Mount Kadoorie, you’re just around the corner from the Ladies Market and Temple Street.
 You’ll even have a fully equipped kitchen and access to washing facilities!

-Hong Kong is a city that never sleeps.
-The neighborhood particularly prone to insomnia is Lan Kwai Fon, an area home to some of Asia’s best and busiest clubs.
+Hong Kong is a city that never sleeps and the neighborhood with the greatest bout of chronic insomnia is Lan Kwai Fong – an area in Hong Kong home to some of Asia’s best and busiest clubs.

 Whether you want a loud and bright night out or to sip whisky in the comfort of an underground speakeasy, you’ll find a place to do it here.
 Check out this article on Hong Kong’s best bars!

 There are plenty of traditional eats in the area as well as world cuisine and a few top art galleries.
-The average age of this neighbourhood is slightly younger than the others, but it’s an interesting stop for all travellers to Hong Kong…
+The average age of this neighborhood is slightly younger than the others, but it’s an interesting stop for all travelers to Hong Kong…

 Best Things to do in Lan Kwai Fong

-– Drink, dine and party at dragon-i, a favourite Hong Kong club since 1967.
+– Drink, dine and party at Dragon I, a favorite Hong Kong club since 1967.
 Even Pharrell Williams has been!

-– Experience higher-end socialising at Ce La Vi where you’ll find an exclusive restaurant, club lounge and roof bar
+– Experience higher-end socialising at Ce La Vi where you’ll find an exclusive restaurant, club lounge, and roof bar.
+Especially buzzing on weekends.

-– Lan Kwai Fong Beer and Music Festival (July only) – the whole area comes to life in the summer with booths of music and entertainment taking to the streets
+– Lan Kwai Fong Beer and Music Festival (July only) is when the whole area comes to life (doubly so) with booths of music and entertainment taking to the streets.

-– Opera Gallery – enjoy five storeys of eclectic art from Asia, Europe and America
+– Enjoy five storeys of eclectic art from Asia, Europe and America at Opera Gallery.

-– Fringe Club – this quirky, red brick building would be at as at home in the streets of London as Hong Kong and is home to art exhibitions and free facilities for local artists
+– The quirky, red brick Fringe Club would be at as at home in the streets of London as in Hong Kong and is home to art exhibitions and free facilities for local artists

 In typical Hong Kong style, you’ll find colonial buildings in the shadow of high-rise offices, making it a cocktail of old and new.

-It’s actually Hong Kong’s oldest neighbourhood so history fans will find lots to keep themselves entertained, with the chance to sample plenty of speciality coffee and tasty cuisine along the way.
+It’s actually Hong Kong’s oldest neighborhood so history fans will find lots to keep themselves entertained, with the chance to sample plenty of speciality coffee and tasty cuisine along the way.

 Things to do in Wan Chai

-– Pak Tai Temple – the biggest temple in Hong Kong dates back to the 1800s and is thought to have great spiritual power
+– Pak Tai Temple is the biggest temple in Hong Kong dates back to the 1800s.
+It’s thought to have great spiritual power.

-– Walk the Wan Chai Heritage trail – follow this well-loved walking adventure which will take you to some incredible stops including the Hong Kong House of Stories, a community project that teaches visitors about the area
+– Walk the Wan Chai Heritage trail which will take you to some incredible stops including the Hong Kong House of Stories, a community project that teaches visitors about the area.

-– Ophelia – this peacock-themed bar (yes, really) is the epitome of cool with cocktails, tapas and insanely quality furnishings
+– Ophelia – the peacock-themed bar (yes, really) – is the epitome of cool with cocktails, tapas, and insanely quality furnishings.

-– Nam Koo Terrace – if you have the guts, you can pass by Hong Kong’s most haunted building which has allegedly sent locals running back out into the streets.
+– If you have the guts, you can pass by Hong Kong’s most haunted building on Nam Koo Terrace which has allegedly sent locals running back out into the streets.
 Do you dare?

-– Bowrington Road Cooked Food Centre – you probably won’t find a more authentic food hole than this indoor market where you can sample noodles, chicken and all kinds of other Hong Kong favourites
+– You probably won’t find a more authentic food hole in Hong Kong than Bowrington Road Cooked Food Center where you can sample noodles, chicken, and all kinds of other Hong Kong favorites.

 Causeway Bay is the biggest retail district in Hong Kong.
-While you could quite literally shop ’til you drop, there are plenty of other hidden gems in this densely populated neighbourhood.
+While you could quite literally shop ’til you drop, there are plenty of other hidden gems in this densely populated neighborhood.

 It’s become a hub for entertainment with gaming and alternative reality ventures keeping young and guests on their toes.
 Many of the visitors are tourists, keen to experience the skyscrapers and bright lights – something you should definitely join in with!